liip/LiipTranslationBundle/README.md

  * Propel (database)
  * YAML (file or in Git)

-but adding a new persistence is very easy (you just have to implement a small interface)
+but adding a new persistence implementation is very easy (you just have to implement a small interface)

 ### Symfony compatibility

-This bundle work on any symfony 2.3+ version.
+This bundle works on any Symfony versions 2.3+.
 Unit and functional tests have been written to ensure this compatibility.

 Features
 --------